 This new condition regarding resources, as explained previously, should imply increasing tasks in governing.

-Those supplementary tasks demand new resources and income for the ruler and its staff (including the need for new staff).
+Those supplementary tasks demand new income and revenue for the ruler and its staff (including the need for new staff).
 This, in turn, would mean further and new state spending, at least until the system is stabilised.
-However, as supplementary state expenditures are ruled out by the Mamominarch system, then the search for new resources and income cannot even be thought and thus novel strategies of extraction of resources can even less be identified.
+However, as supplementary state expenditures are ruled out by the Mamominarch system, then the search for new income (for the state, i.e. taxes or something new) cannot even be thought and thus novel strategies of extraction of resources (e..g. taxes) can even less be identified.
 Thus, the increasing tasks of governing can be neither planned nor carried out.
 Worse still, the dismantling of so many services of the state makes it impossible to monitor, record and analyse what is happening.

-As, worldwide, so many industries are competing for the same resources, national policies and negotiations are more than helpful, they are necessary.
+As, worldwide, so many industries are competing for the same mineral, energy, industrial and human resources, national policies and negotiations are not only helpful, they are necessary.
 However, in Everstate, businesses cannot anymore benefit from such support and each company with supply problems must fend for itself.
-Each is now alone to find solutions, or it must turn to the Regional Union or to International institutions or try to find other private allies, which, in a world of hardened competition, may be hazardous.
+Each is now alone to find solutions, or it must turn to the Regional Union or to international institutions or try to find other private allies, which, in a world of hardened competition, may be hazardous.
 Meanwhile, other companies from other countries do benefit from their government’s support.
 Everstatans businesses thus find themselves at a competitive disadvantage.
 Indeed, relatively quickly, the young Everstatan industries dealing with those materials involving rare earth elements, for example, lose to competition.
 Either they go bankrupt or, when their technology is interesting, they are bought by foreign companies, which then re-localise according to their own priorities.
 By 2218 EVT, no Everstatan industry involving rare earth elements remain.

 The situation regarding energy is similar, however with even worse consequences… to be continued.